Hey, sweet sister.

 How often do we write back and forth?

 As we begin our correspondence, we’ll settle into a rhythm that is natural for us.
 While regular communication will be encouraged, you’ll have the time and space you need to process.
-Many women write once a week or once every two weeks.
+Many women write once a week or once every two weeks; those who choose the 6 week option usually write multiple times a week to make the most of our time together.

 What’s the difference between counseling, coaching, and spiritual direction?